kubos/kubos/docs/os-docs/services/service-dev.rst

 Service Configuration
 ---------------------

+By default, all services require that the IP address and port of their GraphQL endpoint be defined in the system's `config.toml` file.
+It is generally assumed that any port which is not already listed in the config file is available for use.

-It may be useful for your service to have certain configurable settings.
+It may be useful for your service to have certain additional configurable settings.
 For instance, you might want to be able to adjust certain timeout values, or change which device bus your hardware is connected to.
 In this case, your service should read the needed configuration values from the system's